ga('require', 'GTM-K9L5J7W');

 Edwardian sash windows would often keep the upper multi-pane style but use a single pane of glass below to maximise the light into the room.

 Casement windows are hinged windows set in a fixed frame.
 They were often found alongside sash windows in Edwardian houses.
 In the 1930's their popularity increased and took over from the sash window.
-Casement windows were painted wholly white, or the frame painted in a dark colour with the inner edge highlighted in white.
+Casement windows were painted wholly white, or the frame was painted in a dark colour with the inner edge highlighted in white.

 An Oriel window projects from the upper story of a building supported on brackets or corbels.
 The Oriel window became the favourite feature in the late Victorian Arts & Craft houses and soon became a regular addition to many Edwardian homes.